hjosullivan/TPCFitting/README.md

 # TPCFitting

 Python and R Code/packages for fitting Thermal Performance Models to data.

-There are separate Python and R versions of the code, each to be developed as a package.
+There are separate Python and R versions of the code, each currently being developed as a package.